shenwei356/LexicMap/docs/content/tutorials/index/_index.md

         lexicmap index -I refs/ -O demo.lmi

-    It would take about 3 minutes and 10 GB RAM in a 16-CPU PC.
-You can use a smaller value of `-n/--top-n` to decrease memory usage.
+    It would take about 2 seconds and 2 GB RAM in a 16-CPU PC.

     Optionally, we can also use **a file list** as the input.